Pometry/Raphtory/docs/user-guide/graphql/3_writing-queries.md

 ## Querying GraphQL in Python

-It is possible to send GraphQL queries in Python without the in-browser IDE.
-This can be useful if you want to update your Raphtory graph in Python.
-This example shows you how to do this with the Raphtory client:
+You can also send GraphQL queries in Python directl using the [`.query()`][raphtory.graphql.RaphtoryClient.query] function on a `RaphtoryClient`.
+The following example shows you how to do this:

 /// tab | :fontawesome-brands-python: Python
 ```{.python notest}